TELEPHONE No. 711

 ADDITIONAL WATCH RECEIVER

-A Receiver, Watch, No 8T may be used by fitting a Hook, Receiver, AH using the same screw which is used to fix the telephone to its T fixing bracket.
+A Receiver, Watch, No. 8T may be used by fitting a Hook, Receiver, AH using the same screw which is used to fix the telephone to its T shaped fixing bracket (the bracket is shown on one of the pictures above).

 LAMP SIGNALLING UNITS No's 1 & 2